In recent years, we've been hearing terms like AR and VR more and more often.

 Logistics industry “DHL”

-DHL, an international transportation logistics company headquartered in Germany, has adopted smart glasses and introduced AR technology for logging in to systems and cart picking.
+DHL, an international logistics company headquartered in Germany, has introduced smart glasses and AR technology for logging into the system and picking items from carts.

-Unlike traditional order picking using slips and handy scanners, work information is displayed on the smart glasses, making it easy to understand and quick to do.
+Unlike traditional order picking, which requires slips and handheld scanners, work information is displayed on the smart glasses, making it easier to understand and faster to work.

-In addition, various companies such as Meta and Google are developing goggles and headsets, and it is expected that the market will expand further as technology improves in the future.
+Furthermore, various companies, including Meta and Google, are developing goggles and headsets, and the market is expected to expand further as technology improves in the future.

 VR attraction "RED°TOKYO TOWER"

-The digital amusement park "RED°TOKYO TOWER" opened its VR attraction area in January 2024.
+The digital amusement park "RED°TOKYO TOWER" opened a VR attraction area in January 2024.
+There are numerous

-There are many "VR rides" and "VR attractions" that combine VR goggles with attractions that rotate 360° and feel vibrations as if they were really driving a racing car.
-The movement of the seat and the visual effects of VR allow you to experience a sense of realism and immersion that you wouldn't normally experience.
+"VR rides" and "VR attractions" that combine VR goggles with attractions where the seats rotate 360 degrees and you feel vibrations that make you feel like you're actually driving a racing car.
+The combination of seat movement and VR visual effects allows you to experience a sense of realism and immersion that you wouldn't normally experience.

 Kawasaki Heavy Industries' "Industrial Metaverse"

-Kawasaki Heavy Industries is working on the "Industrial Metaverse" in collaboration with Microsoft, USA.
+Kawasaki Heavy Industries is working with Microsoft on the "Industrial Metaverse."

-Industrial metaverse is a metaverse space that uses a digital twin that reproduces physical assets and environments in the real world in digital space.
+The Industrial Metaverse is a metaverse space that uses "digital twins," which recreate physical assets and environments in the real world in a digital space.

-Traditional MR devices are expensive and high-performance devices, and were primarily targeted at medical sites and industries such as surgery.
-However, devices with functions for general consumers are now becoming more popular, and the office and consumer market is expected to expand.
+Conventional MR devices have been expensive and high-performance, and have mainly been targeted at medical settings such as surgery and industry.
+However, devices with consumer features are now becoming more common, and the office and consumer markets are expected to expand

-This is a simple mini-game where you shoot enemies that appear one after another in the real world, and is designed for beginners, allowing you to easily experience the atmosphere and operational feel of MR.
+It is a simple mini-game in which you shoot enemies that appear one after another in the real world, and is designed for beginners to easily experience the atmosphere and controls of mixed reality.

-Toyota Motor Corporation is taking an initiative to utilize HoloLens (non-connected mixed reality headsets) to improve the efficiency of car maintenance work and to train.
+Toyota Motor Corporation is working to use HoloLens (a disconnected mixed reality headset) to improve the efficiency of automobile maintenance work and for training.

-In addition, by incorporating MR into training and communication with remote locations, you can communicate and support as if you were there.
+Furthermore, by incorporating MR into training and communication with remote locations, communication and support can be provided as if the person were actually there.

-AR and MR can be used to stack and combine digital content into the real world, allowing it to be easily communicated to anyone as visual information.
-In particular, when it comes to shopping and simulation, it is possible to provide a more realistic experience than text or images.
+AR and MR can overlay and blend digital content onto the real world, allowing for visual information to be conveyed in an easy-to-understand manner to anyone.
+Particularly in areas such as shopping and simulations, they can provide a more realistic experience than text or images

 - ◆ Shopping